vvscode/docs/docs/tutorials/javascript/getting-a-second-number-and-testing-sinch-callbackswebhooks-with-ngrok.md

 ## Getting started

 In this example we are going to build a simple node app that will respond with SVAML to connect any call to a chosen number to my SF-based mobile.
-To read more about different events and how you can respond, read the docs `here <voicerestapi>`
+To read more about different events and how you can respond, read the docs [here](doc:voicerestapi)

 Create a file and call it app.js